EMU RUN EXPERIENCE – 1 Day Uluru and Kata Tjuta Tour $329

 - Drinking water

-After pick-up we head to our first stop at Erldunda (home of the Emu) for a buffet breakfast.
+After pick-up we head to our first stop at Erldunda (home of the Emu)

 Later on you’ll be provided with freshly made packed lunch to eat on the drive to the World Heritage listed Uluru-Kata Tjuta National Park.